nus-cs2103-AY2021S1/ip/docs/README.md

 4. Navigate to the _home folder_ for your Duck.

-5. Run `java -jar duck.jar` to start.
+5. Run `java -jar duke.jar` to start.
 The GUI similar to the below should appear in a few seconds.
    ![Duke](Ui.png)

 4. Refer to the [Features](#features) below for details of each command.